ktahar/ocaml-lp/README.md

 ## Documentation

-High level APIs have comments for odoc (ocamldoc).
+High level APIs have comments for odoc (or ocamldoc).
 Generated docs can be found [online](https://ktahar.github.io/ocaml-lp/) or in [docs](docs) directory.

 ## Notes on GLPK interface